segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

 ## It's Easier, and That's a Good Thing

-At first glance, the term "AI Engineering" might sound intimidating, but let's keep it <s>real</s> 💯.
+At first glance, the term "AI Engineering" might sound intimidating, but let's keep things <s>real</s> 💯.
 It's way easier than being a Machine Learning Engineer.

 To be a proper Machine Learning Engineer, you need to be good at math.
 Like, really good.

 We're talking calculus, linear algebra, statistics, probability theory, all that.
 And it's customary for them to have PhDs.
 To command the kind of respect that researchers at OpenAI, Anthropic, Google, and Meta have right now, you'd need one.

-Your path to being one of those people Mark Zuckerberg is throwing [pro-athlete level contracts at](https://www.wsj.com/tech/ai/meta-ai-recruiting-mark-zuckerberg-sam-altman-140d5861) is much longer and harder than your path to making a solid 6 figures as an AI Engineer at any company that already hires software developers.
+Your path to being one of those people Mark Zuckerberg is throwing [pro-athlete level contracts at](https://www.wsj.com/tech/ai/meta-ai-recruiting-mark-zuckerberg-sam-altman-140d5861) is much longer and harder than your path to being an AI Engineer, where you can make a solid 6 figures at companies that already hire software developers.

 I'm not alone in this sentiment: